Ace Frehley: Kiss

+Along with the three other Kiss members, Frehley released an eponymous solo album in 1978.
+His was the bestselling of the four, and the album's lone single—the Russ Ballard-written "New York Groove", originally recorded by Hello—reached the Top 20 in the United States.
 His songwriting presence within the group increased in 1979.
 He contributed three songs for 1979's Dynasty and three for 1980's Unmasked.
 While this was not the most commercially successful time for Kiss in the United States, the band was beginning to take off in other countries (mostly in Australia, where Dynasty and Unmasked are their biggest-selling albums).
 In 1981, a star was named after Frehley in the International Star Registry.

 Even as his songwriting role within Kiss was increasing, Frehley found himself increasingly at odds with the musical direction of the band.
 After Peter Criss was voted out of Kiss in 1980, Frehley was often outvoted 2–1 in band decisions, as replacement drummer Eric Carr was not a partner in Kiss and had no vote.
 Frehley's participation in the recording of 1981's Music from "The Elder" was far more limited than with previous albums.
 This was in large part due to his unhappiness with the band's decision to create a concept album rather than a straightforward rock album.

 By 1982, Frehley decided he wanted to leave the group, declining to sign a $15 million contract.
+He would later detail that “We were just constantly busy, and the drugs and the alcohol and all the partying in conjunction with that type of schedule just started to get to me.
+By the early ‘80s I just wanted to jump off the roller coaster because I thought I was going to crash.”
 He appeared on the covers for the 1982 releases Killers and Creatures of the Night, but he had no involvement with Killers, and minimal (no musical) input on Creatures of the Night.
 Frehley's last appearances with the band were in the music video for "I Love It Loud", a series of European promotional appearances in November 1982, and a band interview with MTV promoting their 10th anniversary world tour.